EnergitCZ/PiScreenRec/README.md

 ## How to use PiScreenRec
 For the no gui version it is `sh PiScreenRec.sh`

-For the script gui version it is `PiScreenRecGUI.sh`
+For the script gui version it is `sh PiScreenRecGUI.sh`

 And for the python gui version it is `sh start.sh`